How to Apply

 Taking Courses Before Matriculation

-Students with an undergraduate degree may register for up to 9 credits before accepted into the MFT program on a space available basis.
+With program permission, students with an undergraduate degree may register for up to 9 credits before accepted into the MFT program on a space-available basis, including: MFT 598, 587 & 672.
 Successful course completion is no guarantee of acceptance into the MFT program.

 Questions?
 Email Dr. Rebecca Harvey, Admissions Coordinator or call Carmen Padua, Program Secretary at (203) 392-6414.